jscheid/yarn-build-docker-test/README.md

 `packageA`, and `packageC` depends on `packageB`.

 The Dockerfile first adds all files that are needed for Yarn to install dependencies, and then runs `yarn` to do so.
-It the first builds `packageA` which has no dependencies.
+It then first builds `packageA` which has no dependencies.
 Then it builds `packageB`, which depends on `packageA`, which has already been built.
 Finally, it builds `packageC`.